Table of Contents

 Reason being that the technology has advanced but also the focusing on these two cameras is not as good, especially in low light conditions, when you’re indoors photographing gymnastics.
 You may get better results when you’re outside photographing soccer, so that’s definitely the case.

-Cheap DSLR and lens
+Inexpensive DSLR and lens Combo

 Now in regards to suggesting camera body and lens, you know, you haven’t mentioned your budget, which is fine, so what I’m gonna do is give you the cheapest entry point here, because I think it’s potentially your first digital SLR.